Apteco/PullMarketing/README.md

 The application is built upon [.Net Core](https://www.microsoft.com/net/core) and [.Net Standard](https://github.com/dotnet/standard) and the API uses [Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) to provide the Swagger specification.

+Currently the Pull Marketing Module is not a fully supported release, but you are free to evaluate it.

 ## Getting Started with the API

 At the moment there is no binary installation, so you have to build up the files from source.